IanCWells/EmailSuggestions/README.md

 # EmailSuggestions

-Chrome Extension for Writing Quick Email Suggestions Gmail Compatible
+Chrome Extension for Writing Gmail Suggestions
 Powered by OpenAI's ChatGPT

 Steps to use: